kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Treetops, children, traditional houses, flags, flowers.
 A breeze, a conversation in Chinese, children, birds chirping.
 Peace, privilege, sore muscles.
 Hot spring scent and flowers.
 Eggs.

-We are hyperfocused on the present.
+We are hyper-focused on the present.
 A while ago I was preoccupied about making good use of the time, now my mind has calmed down.
 I'm just enjoying the wind blowing my skin.

 Ice cream wouldn't be a bad idea.